Austin Healey Owners Club of Qld. Inc.

 • And, most importantly, she made it to Paris without being towed or trucked.

 After starting at the Great Wall north of Beijing on 2nd June, it was 2 long days, mostly on excellent roads, heading towards Mongolia.
-Once in Mongolia, the route got a lot tougher as we headed to Ulaan Bataar, but we made it there without too much mechanical drama, although we realized that we had too much weight on board with all our spares, and if we were ever going to make it to Paris, we would need to jettison some of our heavy spares.
+Once in Mongolia, the route got a lot tougher as we headed to Ulaan Bataar, but we made it there without too much mechanical drama, although we realised that we had too much weight on board with all our spares, and if we were ever going to make it to Paris, we would need to jettison some of our heavy spares.

 The next 5 days after Ulaan Bataar were simply incredible.
 5 nights of camping, and on several of the days we didn't see any tarmac roads at all, and even required fuel to be delivered to the camps by tanker because we passed no fuel stations during the day!
-This required us to be able to travel all day without refueling, which, with our 30 litre auxiliary tank added to our 45 litre main tank, was achieved.
+This required us to be able to travel all day without refueling, which, with our 30-litre auxiliary tank added to our 45-litre main tank, was achieved.
 However the rough roads took their toll in other ways – on day 6, out from Ulaan Bataar, we hit some very rough roads, which eventually broke our right rear leaf spring.
 Luckily one of the sweep mechanics was nearby, and we got it fixed well enough so we could limp into camp, where one of our spare main springs (which we had mounted in place of our bumpers) was fitted during the evening.

 Day 9 saw some terrible weather as we climbed rocky mountain trails to almost 3000 metres, the combination causing many cars major problems.
 We only made it to the top of the mountain by traversing backwards and forwards across the side of the hill, as we simply didn't have enough power to go straight up the hill.
-But many other cars who were going to eventually beat us in the overall results, did have to be towed up the hill.
+But many other cars who were going to eventually beat us in the overall results did have to be towed up the hill.
 We are proud to say that, unlike many others, Gidget was never towed or trucked once during the entire event.
 She covered it all under her own steam.
 However, the traversing meant that we were off the already rocky trail, and were picking a path between larger rocks, all the time unable to slow down too much in case we didn't make it to the top.
 But we made it to camp, which that night was beside the shores of the scenic Achit Lake, only to find there were millions of flying insects sharing our campsite.
-Fortunately they were not the biting kind, just extremely annoying!
+Fortunately, they were not the biting kind, just extremely annoying!

 After a very long border crossing out of Mongolia into Russia, with many broken cars having to be pushed or towed across, we drove a surprisingly scenic road through the Altai mountains.
-However, the last 60km into camp were again off road, and very rough and rocky, and not long after the start of the dirt, we broke yet another rear leaf spring.
-Fortunately Ashton had learned how to fix it from our previous breakage, and once duly rigged, we limped to camp that way, thus incurring considerable time penalties, but ensuring that we kept going.
+However, the last 60km into camp were again off-road, and very rough and rocky, and not long after the start of the dirt, we broke yet another rear leaf spring.
+Fortunately, Ashton had learned how to fix it from our previous breakage, and once duly rigged, we limped to camp that way, thus incurring considerable time penalties, but ensuring that we kept going.
 Once in camp, our second spare leaf was fitted by the mechanics.
 We no longer had any spare springs, so we had to drive with care until we could get something better made up.

 The long 550km Day 11 saw us battling clouds of hatching butterflies in the forests, and coping with big crowds of enthusiastic people every time we stopped.
-At the end of the day, we had to get a local welder to fix some cracks that had appeared in the rear chassis, and for the next couple of days we drove in "preservation" mode, avoiding most of the rough special stages despite incurring big penalties.
+At the end of the day, we had to get a local welder to fix some cracks that had appeared in the rear chassis, and for the next couple of days, we drove in "preservation" mode, avoiding most of the rough special stages despite incurring big penalties.
 The target was now very definitely "to reach Paris at all costs".
 This approach was being taken by an increasing number of competitors as their cars continued to show signs of wear and tear from the extreme conditions being encountered every day.

 We finally made it into Novosibirsk on Day 14, and a (misleadingly named) Rest Day, which would allow us time to fix the rear springs and some of the other issues encountered.
 New main leaves were manufactured using a much thicker leaf (from a truck?) cut to length, and then the eyes from our current springs were cut off and welded and riveted onto the ends of these new leaves.
 Fingers crossed, but they certainly gave us a little more ride height, reducing the rubbing of the tyres on the inner guards every time we hit a bump.
-While in the workshop, we also straightened out our 6mm undertray with a sledge hammer, replaced a headlight we had lost somewhere on the road (with a unit from a Lada), and re-tapped the gearbox steady bolts which had also come loose.
+While in the workshop, we also straightened out our 6mm undertray with a sledgehammer, replaced a headlight we had lost somewhere on the road (with a unit from a Lada), and re-tapped the gearbox steady bolts which had also come loose.

 Day 15 saw the weather turn very wet and cold, and after a stop in a village to help the locals celebrate the start of Spring, we were set loose on a VERY wet, muddy, and slippery timed stage, and advised by the organisers "to be careful".
-Unfortunately the wet mud got into the electrics, requiring repeated stops to dry them out, but we eventually made it to the time control.
+Unfortunately, the wet mud got into the electrics, requiring repeated stops to dry them out, but we eventually made it to the time control.
 With both us and the car filthy and wet, we then crossed the border into Kazakhstan, eventually reaching Astana where Gidget (and us) got washed, and we fitted a rubber glove over the distributor to help keep future moisture out, perhaps a day or two too late!

 leaving Ashton unable to de-clutch.
-12 or so other cars had similar issues after the same muddy stage, and this necessitated push starts, extreme measures when driving in traffic, and extensive overseas phone calls to locate spare parts and eventually get them hand delivered to Ufa, the next Rest Day 3 days away.
-In the meantime we avoided some of the rougher timed stages, and generally drove as required to enable us to reach Ufa intact.
+12 or so other cars had similar issues after the same muddy stage, and this necessitated push-starts, extreme measures when driving in traffic, and extensive overseas phone calls to locate spare parts and eventually get them hand delivered to Ufa, the next Rest Day 3 days away.
+In the meantime, we avoided some of the rougher timed stages, and generally drove as required to enable us to reach Ufa intact.

 Finally we reached Ufa, and many cars underwent extensive repairs after the last 18 days of stunning yet destructive roads across some of the most desolate scenery in the world.